-- (1) Reflects the aggregate grant date fair value recognized for financial statement reporting purposes in accordance with ASC Topic 718.
+- \ Appointed October 1, 2019.
+Compensation for 2019 reflects partial year compensation. - (1) Reflects the aggregate grant date fair value recognized for financial statement reporting purposes in accordance with ASC Topic 718.
 With respect to performance-based stock awards, the grant date fair value is calculated assuming the probable outcome of achievement, which on the grant date was expected to be 100% of the target equity incentive award amount, rather than the value of the actual award earned on the date when issued to the officer.
-For the assumptions underlying the valuation of these awards see Note 15 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, filed with the SEC on February 20, 2020.
-With respect to discretionary stock grants, the grant date fair value is calculated as of the date of grant. - (2) Amounts shown in the [Non-Equity Incentive Plan Compensation] column reflect the incentive cash awards granted at the beginning of each year, earned based on performance during that fiscal year and paid in the following fiscal year.
-The 2019 awards are described in further detail under the headings [Performance-Based Incentive Compensation] and [Incentive Cash Bonus] in the Compensation Discussion and Analysis and are also reflected in the table [Grants of Plan-Based Awards in Fiscal Year 2019] under the column [Estimated Future Payouts Under Non-Equity Incentive Plan Awards.] - (3) Includes \$94,986, \$120,234, \$202,893 for Mr. Kevin P. Reilly, Jr. and \$392,910, \$338,437, and \$323,903 for Mr. Sean E. Reilly for the personal use of the Company aircraft in 2019, 2018 and 2017, respectively, as further described below.
-Includes \$81,817 for Mr. Johnson for relocation expenses in 2019.
-The amounts included in the [All Other Compensation] column also include the following perquisites provided to our named executive officers (except as otherwise indicated), which are valued at the Company]s incremental cost, none of which individually exceeded \$25,000: (a) personal use of a Company car, (b) Company-paid health insurance premiums and medical reimbursements, (c) personal use of a Company-owned recreational facility by Mr. Sean E. Reilly and Mr. Kevin P. Reilly, Jr. and (d) Company-paid premiums for term life insurance for Mr. Kevin P. Reilly, Jr. Executives also have access to a country club at which the Company has a membership, but each executive pays all fees related to such personal use, resulting in no additional incremental cost to the Company.
+For the assumptions underlying the valuation of these awards see Note 15 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, filed with the SEC on February 26, 2021.
+With respect to discretionary stock grants, the grant date fair value is calculated as of the date of grant. - (2) Amounts shown in the "Non-Equity Incentive Plan Compensation" column reflect the incentive cash awards granted at the beginning of each year, earned based on performance during that fiscal year and paid in the following fiscal year.
+The 2020 awards are described in further detail under the headings "Performance-Based Incentive Compensation" and "Incentive Cash Bonus" in the Compensation Discussion and Analysis and are also reflected in the table "Grants of Plan-Based Awards in Fiscal Year 2020" under the column "Estimated Future Payouts Under Non-Equity Incentive Plan Awards." - (3) Includes \$105,997, \$94,986, and \$120,234 for Mr. Kevin P. Reilly, Jr. and \$269,028, \$392,910, and \$338,437 for Mr. Sean E. Reilly for the personal use of the Company aircraft in 2020, 2019 and 2018, respectively, as further described below.
+Includes \$43,579 for Mr. Johnson for storage of household goods in connection with his relocation to Baton Rouge, LA.
+The amounts included in the "All Other Compensation" column also include the following perquisites provided to our named executive officers (except as otherwise indicated), which are valued at the Company's incremental cost, none of which individually exceeded \$25,000: (a) personal use of a Company car, (b) Company-paid health insurance premiums and medical reimbursements, (c) personal use of a Company-owned recreational facility by Mr. Sean E. Reilly and Mr. Kevin P. Reilly, Jr. and (d) Company-paid premiums for term life insurance for Mr. Kevin P. Reilly, Jr. Executives also have access to a country club at which the Company has a membership, but each executive pays all fees related to such personal use, resulting in no additional incremental cost to the Company.